Staff & Leadership Team

 Welcome to The Rock Church

 The Rock Church is a church where God’s love takes place.
 Everything about us is driven by that.
-You can join us on both Sundays and Thursdays as you experience what a compassionate and loving God we have.
+You can join us every Sunday as you experience what a compassionate and loving God we have.

-Our purpose at The Rock Church is To reach people with the life-giving message of Jesus that inspires them to become wholehearted followers of Jesus Christ.”
+Our purpose at The Rock Church is to turn the people of Maine into wholehearted followers of Jesus Christ.

 We filter every idea, program, and budget request through our purpose statement.
 If what we plan doesn’t help us meet our purpose, then we don’t do it.

-is that you would know God, discover purpose, find freedom and make a difference.
+Our hope is that you would know God, find freedom, discover purpose, and make a difference.

 There is one God, eternally existent in three persons: Father, Son and Holy Spirit.
 These three are coequal and co-eternal (I John 5:7; Genesis 1:26; Matthew 3:16-17, 28:19; Luke 1:35; Isaiah 9:6; Hebrews 3:7-11).